 The risks to items in transit are substantially higher than when they are in secure storage.
-Best practice is to only handle CH material when and where necessary.
-However, when items need to be moved, proper precaution should be taken.
+Best practice is to only handle cultural heritage material when and where necessary.
+However, when items need to be moved, proper precautions should be taken.
 If the objects are going offsite – whether on loan for exhibition, digitisation or conservation purposes, it is important to consider the packaging method being used.
 Each type of item has different risks and considerations regarding packaging materials.

 Packaging materials should not pose undue risk to an item.
 As such, it is important that your materials are inert – the makeup of the materials themselves should not be potentially damaging to the condition of your items.
 It is best practice to use acid-free packaging, especially for materials that are in direct contact with items.
-The terms “acid-free” “conservation” and “archival” are used to describe packaging materials that are inert and thus recommended for long term storage of CH materials.
-There are a wide variety of packaging materials available for CH items that vary depending on their requirements.
+The terms “acid-free” “conservation” and “archival” are used to describe packaging materials that are inert and thus recommended for long-term storage of cultural heritage materials.
+There are a wide variety of packaging materials available for cultural heritage items that vary depending on their requirements.

 Packaging materials should be used with the smoothest side toward the object, i.e. tissue paper’s glossy side, bubble wrap’s flat side.
 Certain materials will need more support and attention than others.
 These include but are not limited to photographic and audio-visual material.
 For example, glass plates need additional (foam) padding and should be packed carefully to reduce risk of shock and vibration.